luk3yx/minetest-scriptblocks/README.md

 ### Variables

 You can store data in these scripts with the SET (looks like :=) and GET (looks like []) blocks.
 Each script can keep track of up to two values during execution (@info and @last), and the GET block will update @last to the previous @info, while updating @info to the value of the chosen variable.
 All scriptblock inputs may have "@info" or "@last" written inside them, which will be substituted for the corresponding values at runtime.

+@last usually updates to the previous @info when @info gets changed, however there are exceptions for when the change is small (e.g. SET ATTRIBUTE OF OBJECT and the upcoming NOT) - this change probably broke any scripts larger than a few blocks, but I think it's a positive change in the long run.

 ### Program channels